cakephp/migrations/README.md

 This is a Database Migrations system for CakePHP.

-The plugin consists of a CakePHP CLI wrapper for the [Phinx](https://book.cakephp.org/phinx/0/en/index.html) migrations library.
+The plugin provides a complete database migration solution with support for creating, running, and managing migrations.

 This branch is for use with CakePHP **5.x**.
 See [version map](https://github.com/cakephp/migrations/wiki#version-map) for details.